ANU-RSES-Education/EMSC-3002/_sources/Lectures/static_pdfs/pdfs/README.md

-This is the location where we put pdfs so that they can be referenced in the jupyterbook in embedded iframes (etc)
+This is the location where we put pdfs so that they can be referenced in the jupyterbook EMSC3002_pt_rules